CCS Middle School Philosophy

 Students are regularly monitored for progress in the Middle School.
 This monitoring includes:

-- Weekly ‘Learning Engagement’ and ‘Learning Attitude tracking’ leading to Motivation Awards.
+1. Weekly ‘Learning Engagement’ and ‘Learning Attitude’ tracking leading to Motivation Awards in school reports.

-- E-Asttle [diagnostic] testing in Reading, Writing, and Mathematics at key points in the year.
-This information contributes to a student’s OTJ’s [Overall Teacher Judgement’s] in the summaries above against the relevant target curriculum levels.
+4. E-asttle [diagnostic] testing in Reading, Writing, and Mathematics at key points in the year.
+This information contributes to a student’s OTJ’s [Overall Teacher Judgement’s] in the reports above against the relevant target curriculum levels.

-- Use of the Centre for Assessment Monitoring [CAM] tools with Canterbury University in Year 7 and Year 9
+5. Use of the Centre for Assessment Monitoring [CAM] tools with Canterbury University in Year 7 and Year 9 for internal diagnostic work only.

 One, two and four above are available on the Secondary Parent Portal for review along with:

-- PDF files of current and past academic summaries.
+• PDF files of current and past school reports.

-Preparation for the National Common Assessment [CAAs] Activities
+Preparation for the National Common Assessment Activities [CAAs] in Year 10

 Character Development and Puberty